mattermost/docs/source/administration/config-settings.rst

 - Multiple syslogs: Supports local and remote syslog servers, with or without TLS transport.
 - Multiple TCP sockets: TCP socket target can be configured with an IP address or domain name, port, and optional TLS certificate.

 All access to the REST API or CLI is audited.
-When using Advanced Logging for audit and specifying a file or JSON configuration, System Admins can capture the following auditing in the target configuration:
+When using Advanced Logging for auditing, System Admins can capture the following auditing in the target configuration in addition to discrete log levels:

 .. code-block:: none